 Who is the right audience for Apache Kafka?

-Apache Kafka is best suited course for aspirants willing to make their career as Big Data Analysts, Big Data Hadoop Developers, Architects, Testing Professionals, Project Managers, Messaging and Queuing System Professionals.
+Apache Kafka is the best-suited course for aspirants willing to make their career as Big Data Analysts, Big Data Hadoop Developers, Architects, Testing Professionals, Project Managers, and Messaging and Queuing System Professionals.

 Thorough knowledge of Java, Scala, Distributed Messaging System, and Linux is recommended for the aspirants who want to make it big in the Big Data domain.